 Cherry blossom in Europe is usually taken to include those cherry trees that have white or pink flowers in spring and are in the genus Prunus.
 Known as Ornamental Cherries they include the spectacular Japanese Flowering Cherries but also many other species and varieties that are available through garden centres and nurseries.
 The flowering season lasts 8 weeks from late March to early May with each species or variety flowering for two to three weeks.
 The majority flower in April.
 Dates when photos were taken are shown.
 Click on any photo to enlarge it.

-Cherry flowers in spring may be white or pink and have varying numbers of petals.
+Cherry flowers may be white or pink and have varying numbers of petals.
 A ‘single’ flower has 5 petals, a ‘semi-double’ flower has 2 rows of 5 petals and a ‘double’ has 3 or more rows. ‘semi-double or double’ flowers arise when some of the rows of anthers become petals.